Meet The Medical Professionals Playing Classical Music Together Online

 "Medical musicians around the country are discovering each other and many are reconnecting with old friends," Masko says.
 "We've had that happen through our ensemble already."

 Dr. Erica Hardy — an infectious disease specialist in Providence, R.I. — plays violin in the orchestra.
-She says that healthcare workers turning to music-making shouldn't be an incongruous idea.
+She says that health care workers turning to music-making shouldn't be an incongruous idea.

 "Many of us have been musicians longer than we've been doctors or scientists or nurses," she says.
 "I started playing when I was 4 years old."

-Dr. Hardy says that the positive impact of playing music for them is two-fold.
+Hardy says that the positive impact of playing music for them is two-fold.

 "It gives us an outlet.
 We use a different part of our brain; it's a time to do something else and take our minds off medicine," she says, and that it also helps having a hobby with lower stakes.
 "We try to play all the notes, but if we hit the wrong one, it's not life or death."